personalizedrefrigerator/joplin-plugin-freehand-drawing/README.md

 **Adding a new drawing**: Click either the ![pen](https://github.com/personalizedrefrigerator/joplin-plugin-freehand-drawing/assets/46334387/f3a60f00-f1e3-4a8c-9ab7-b0e7c7fea336) toolbar button or "Insert Drawing" from the `Edit` menu.

-> **Warning**
->
-> To insert drawings in the rich text editor, this plugin works around [this Joplin bug](https://github.com/laurent22/joplin/issues/7547) by **briefly switching to the markdown editor** and back to the rich text editor.
-This clears the rich text editor's undo history.
-This should only **apply to new drawings.**

 ## I only use the markdown editor (no viewer).
 How do I edit drawings?

 First, select the full resource URL for an image created with this plugin